armory/docs/content/en/docs/armory-admin/evaluate-artifacts-stage-enable.md

 ---
-title: Enable the Evaluate Artifacts Stage Plugin
+title: Enable the Evaluate Artifacts Stage
 description: >
   Enable the Evaluate Artifacts Stage plugin to add a stage to Armory Enterprise that makes it easy to evaluate SpEL expressions inside of Spinnaker™ artifacts.
 aliases: